Anal fissure

 What is an anal fissure?

-An anal fissure (Fissura ani) is a painful lesion in the Mucosa of the Anal canals or a tear in the skin at the anus.
+An anal fissure (Fissura ani) is a painful lesion in the Mucosa of the Anal canals or a tear of the skin at the anus.
 This clinical picture can have several causes.
 Anal tears and anal fissures are among the most frequently diagnosed conditions in the rectal area.
 An anal fissure is a painful tear of the skin or mucosa of the anus.

 What causes an anal fissure/tear?

 A clear cause for the development of the anal fissure is not known.
-Among other things, too hard stool consistency or too bulky stool, or excessive straining during frequent constipation or diarrhea are said to contribute to its development.
+Among other things, too hard stool consistency or too bulky stool, or excessive straining with frequent constipation or diarrhea are said to contribute to its development.
 Also, anal sex, existing Hemorrhoidal disease or persistent diarrhea can trigger the disease.
 Stress also plays an important role, and local circulatory disorders are also described as causes.

 The main symptom of the anal fissure is severe, stabbing pain at the anus.
-As a result, defecation is only possible with pain.
+As a result, stool passage is only possible with pain.
 Characteristic symptoms of the anal fissure and lesions of the anal mucosa are pain in the anal area that occur during bowel movements.
 The intensity can range from mild to stabbing, burning pain.
 In some cases, these can also lead to an extremely painful anal spasm.
-The complaints can occur for a longer period after defecation but can also be present without bowel movements.
+The complaints can occur for a longer period after bowel movements but can also be present without bowel movements.
 Blood deposits on the stool may also occur.
 Accompanying lesions at the anus, itching at the anus often occurs as well anal itching.

 What does the doctor do for an anal fissure?
 How does an anal fissure heal the fastest?